KabukiStarship/KabukiToolkit/README.md

 * [Script Specification RFC](https://github.com/kabuki-starship/script/wiki/SCRIPT-Specification-RFC)
   - *Release for Comment for Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification.*
 * [Kabuki Starship Website](https://kabuki-starship.github.io/)
-  - *Official Kabuki Toolkit website.
-We are currently looking for someone to help us fix the CSS on the website.
-It only works right at < 1024 pixel width so the problem is in the @media section.*
+  - *We are currently in need of some help fixing the CSS on the website.
+It only works right at < 1024 pixel width so the problem is in the @media section.
+Please make pull request to issue #1 in [https://github.com/kabuki-starship/kabuki-starship.github.io/issues](https://github.com/kabuki-starship/kabuki-starship.github.io/issues).*

 ## kabuki Modules